Existential crisis: Cognitive behavioral therapy and social perspective-taking

 Some approaches from the field of cognitive behavioral therapy adjust and employ treatments for depression to resolve existential crises.
 One fundamental idea in cognitive behavior theory is that various psychological problems arise due to inaccurate core beliefs about oneself, such as beliefs that one is worthless, helpless, or incompetent.
 These problematic core beliefs may lie dormant for extended periods.
 But when activated by certain life events, they may express themselves in the form of recurrent negative and damaging thoughts.
 This can lead, among other things, to depression.
-Cognitive behavior therapy then consists in raising the awareness of the affected person about these toxic thought patterns and the underlying core beliefs while training to change them.
+Cognitive behavioral therapy then consists in raising the awareness of the affected person in regards to these toxic thought patterns and the underlying core beliefs while training to change them.
 This can happen by focusing on one's immediate present, being goal-oriented, role-playing, or behavioral experiments.

 A closely related method employs the practice of social perspective-taking.
 Social perspective-taking involves the ability to assess one's situation and character from the point of view of a different individual.
 This enables the individual to step outside their own immediate perspective while taking into consideration how others see the individual and thus reach a more integral perspective.